Could an M2 Mac Mini steal the show at next week's Apple March event?

 An M2 Mac Mini could be powerful enough to win over skeptics

-The M1 Mac Mini wasn't a slouch when it came to performance but it was essentially a MacBook Air processor powering a whole PC.
-It impressed us when we benchmarked it, and we've since become believers, but it was definitely pushing up against what the M1 chip could do.
+The M1 Mac Mini was no slouch when it came to performance but it was essentially a MacBook Air processor powering a whole PC.
+It impressed us when we benchmarked it, and we've since become believers, but it was nudging up close to the limits of what the M1 chip could do.

 The Apple M2 should clear that hurdle pretty handily.
 Even if the M2 features the same number of performance and efficiency cores as the M1, which is expected, those aren't the only things on the chip.